ricdtaveira/poo-typescript/README.md

 >

-## Instalação do Copilador Typescript
+## Instalação do Compilador Typescript
 >

 >